Gitrohinihub/Python_Summer_Party_Challenge-/README.md

 ## About Interview Master

-These challenges are hosted by Interview Master -- a platform for preparing for Data Science & Analytics interviews.
+These challenges are hosted by Interview Master, a platform for preparing for data science and analytics interviews.
 Learn more at [interviewmaster.ai](https://www.interviewmaster.ai).